We've optimized our clinic to maximize your time with our doctors, ensuring a more personal and focused experience. As part of this commitment, we

-We've optimized our clinic to maximize your time with our doctors, ensuring a more personal and focused experience.
-As part of this commitment, we operate paperlessly and manage onboarding exclusively via telephone or online.
-This approach means we don't have in-person staff for administrative tasks.
-To facilitate this seamless experience, we require that you complete all forms and submit your payment at least 24 hours before your visit.
+To facilitate this seamless experience, we require that you complete all forms and submit your payment within 24 hours of booking your visit.
 This preparation enables us to focus fully on your care, ensuring a smooth and enjoyable visit.

 Thank you for helping us create an efficient and patient-centered environment.